anticomputer/emacs-codeql/README.md

 ### Recommended install method (Emacs 29 and above)

-Emacs 29.1+ comes with `use-package`, `tree-sitter` and `eglot` built-in, which simplifies `meacs-codeql` setup.
+Emacs 29.1+ comes with `use-package`, `tree-sitter` and `eglot` built-in, which simplifies `emacs-codeql` setup considerably.
 A [quelpa](https://github.com/quelpa/quelpa) for non-MELPA package installs configuration may look like:

 ```elisp
 (use-package emacs-codeql